Salmonacid1/Wildfires/README.md

 This repository was created by Samantha Almonacid, Audrey Kang, and Kelly Shin as a final project for our data exploration and analysis course (EESC4464).
 The provided code analyzes the climatology of California's climate divisions and the Sequoia Forest, and projects future trends in these location's climatology up to the year 2050.
+It also examines historical and future trends of wildfires in California.

 ## Data Availability Statement